When you feel unreachable, we are here. Reach out.

 Supporting individuals and families on their journey to recovery involves creating a safe, welcoming, space where they can heal, rebuild, and rediscover their strength.
 Every day brings new opportunities to ensure our operations are running smoothly and facilities are looking their best for our clients to begin to build a new future of possibilities and staff to walk alongside them.
 Together, we transform lives, break the cycle, and build healthier families and ultimately a stronger West Michigan community.
 I’m proud to say that I get to be part of this life saving work, every day.

-Sheila Day, LMSW, CAADC, CCS-DP, began her social work career in 1988 after earning her MSW from Indiana University.
+Sheila began her social work career in 1988 after earning her MSW from Indiana University.
 In Indiana, she helped establish the state’s second hospital-based child protection team.
 Since moving to Michigan in 2017, Sheila has provided addiction-focused counseling in private practice and through the 58th District Sobriety Treatment Court.
 She also serves on the Michigan Association of Treatment Court Professionals Board and the Michigan State Drug Treatment Court Advisory Committee.

 Sheila and her husband, Jeff, have four adult children and seven grandchildren.
 She enjoys yard work, reading, art, and time outdoors.